-The carrying amounts of the Company's property, plant and equipment, intangible assets, investment in subsidiaries, joint ventures and associates are disclosed in Note 13 to 17 of the financial statements.
+The carrying amounts of the Company's property, plant and equipment, intangible assets, right-of-use assets, investment in subsidiaries, joint ventures and associates are disclosed in Notes 13 to 17, and 27 of the financial statements.

 4. REVENUE

 (a) Disaggregation of revenue